He's Just Not That into You (film): Home media

 The DVD and Blu-ray Disc was released on June 2, 2009.
 The Blu-ray version of the release includes a digital copy.
 The film was sold to E! for 4% of the film's domestic box office (~$3.6 million) for television broadcast after the opportunity passed for the USA Network and HBO to pick it up.

 Music

-Soundtrack

-The soundtrack album was released on March 10, 2009, by New Line Records.
+The soundtrack album was released on February 3, 2009, by New Line Records.